fangjess/CMPT135/week10.md

     return a * power_recur(a, n - 1);
 }
 ```
-- While the source code is shorter than power_iter, it's probably a little less efficient since each call to power_recur uses extra time and call
+- While the source code is shorter than ``power_iter``, it's probably a little less efficient since each call to ``power_recur`` uses extra time
-  stack memory.
+  and call stack memory.